rickardlindberg/rickardlindberg.me/writing/agdpp-the-end/index.markdown

 ---
-title: 'DRAFT: The end?'
+title: The end?
-date: 2023-08-16
+date: 2023-08-21
-tags: agdpp,draft
+tags: agdpp
 agdpp: true
 ---

-**This is a work in progress that will change.
-Like to see it finished?
-Let me know by sending me an email.**

 When I started this series, my intention was to document my journey of creating a game using agile methods.
 I think I have mostly succeeded in this regard, but at the moment I've done some development that I have not documented.
 Furthermore, I did that development many months ago, so documenting it gets harder and harder because I forget what I was thinking when I did the development.

 Recently though, I've experimented with a new format which I call [DevLog](/tags/devlog/index.html).
 It is basically the same thing but a little less polished.
 I write a DevLog while doing the development, so there is no risk of falling behind.
 I write about what is going on in my mind as I do the development.
+Also, I'm not strict about documenting everything in a DevLog.
+It's OK to do something and not write about it.

-In this post I will briefly mention the development that I've done but not documented and then talk a little about future plans for this project.
+In this post I will briefly mention the development that I've done on the balloon shooter but not documented and then talk a little about future plans for this project.

 ## Particle effects